-Starbucks has now divided items into tiers, with a different number of Stars needed to get a free item in each category.
-Here’s a breakdown of the new rewards structure:
+Starbucks has divided items into tiers, with a different number of Stars needed to get a free item in each category.
+Here’s a breakdown of the current rewards structure:

 25 Point Rewards

 If you like to customize your drinks, this category is for you.
 From what I can find, getting almond milk in your drink instead of regular milk costs an extra 60 cents.
 Adding an extra shot to your latte will set you back 90 cents.

 Redeeming 25 stars for these add-ons will get you anywhere from 2.4 to 3.6 CPS (Cents Per Star).
 Since redemptions for the lowest level awards are hardly ever a great value, what about the new 50 point level…?

 This level lets you redeem points for brewed coffee, hot tea or limited bakery items.

 The least expensive item might be a cookie pop, which costs $2.25.
 My usual cold-weather drink, for the month it gets cold enough in Florida to drink blazing hot coffee from Starbucks, is a Venti Blonde Roast with Half & Half and 2 Splenda.

 If you want to get fancy, a Venti Caffe Misto will run you $3.65 for the same 50 stars.